Can I still work after my lupus diagnosis?

 In confronting these work-related issues, people with lupus have a valuable resource in the Americans with Disabilities Act (ADA).
 Passed in 1990, the ADA makes it against the law for an employer to discriminate against a qualified individual with a disability.
 Chronic illness, lupus included, is recognized as a disability for the purposes of administering the law.
 The law requires employers to make reasonable accommodations to enable a disabled employee to perform his or her job (modifications to work stations, assistive equipment, flexible work schedules, changes in job location, etc.).
 However, exactly what is "reasonable" can be a matter of interpretation, and sometimes a dispute can arise between employee and employer.
 The most important thing to know is that the ADA provisions apply only if the employer has been made aware of the employee’s disability.

-Sometimes the physical and/or mental demands of your job may become too much for you to handle on top of the many physical and emotional changes that lupus can cause.
+Sometimes the physical and/or mental demands of your job may become too overwhelming, on top of the many physical and emotional changes that lupus can cause.
 You might benefit from changing to another job, or switching to part-time hours at your current job.

 Medically reviewed on July 25, 2013